 Let's talk about how we make guasacaca , shall we?

 - Avocados.
 Use 2 ripe average-sized avocados.
 If you use smaller avocados, use 3 or 4 of them, as desired.
 Ripe is ideal for a creamy sauce.

 - Peppers.
 I use 2 finely chopped jalapeno peppers in mine, but you can use green bell peppers for a milder version.

 - Other Produce.
 Use 1 shallot or a small onion, along with 3 cloves garlic.
 You can easily add more garlic if you'd like.

 - Fresh Herbs.
 Parsley and cilantro.
 I like an even 50/50 split.

 - Liquids.
 1/4 cup vinegar, juice from 1 small lime, and 1/4 cup good quality extra virgin olive oil.
 The oil is added at the end to emulsify the final dipping salsa, which makes it extra creamy and delicious.

 - Salt and Pepper.
 To taste!

 How to Make Guasacaca - the Recipe Method

 Step 1.
 Peel and seed the avocados.
 Give them a rough chop and add them to a food processor or blender along with the peppers, onion, garlic, cilantro parsley, lime juice and vinegar.
 Process until fairly smooth.

 Step 2.
 Drizzle in the olive oil a bit at a time with the processor running.
 Process until the avocado salsa becomes a thick and creamy green sauce or dip.
 You'll notice how the final guasacaca fluffs up from the oil, which is emulsified as the processor runs.

 Taste and adjust with salt and pepper to your preference.

 Boom!
 Done!
 Venezuelan guasacaca is ready to serve!
-It looks wonderful, doesn’t it?
+It looks wonderful, doesn't it?
 So vibrant green and creamy.